YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/reviews/2020/20201224-while-you-were-sleeping-2017.md

 ## Overall score

-I give 「While You Were Sleeping」 an overall score of 9.0 out of 10 stars.
+I give 《While You Were Sleeping》 an overall score of 9.0 out of 10 stars.

 {{< video
   platform="youtube"